-Funding was secured by Wyre Council to rebuild the sea defences at Cleveleys to protect the coast from flooding.
-They successfully applied for funding from other places in order to create the Mythic Coast and include the decorative lights, seats etc.
+Wyre Council secured funding to rebuild the sea defences at Cleveleys, to protect the coast from flooding and erosion.
+They also secured additional funding from other places to create the Mythic Coast, and include the decorative lights, seats and other niceties.

 The fabulous new, multi-award winning design increased the popularity of this much loved seaside town.
-It’s attracted people from near and far to come and enjoy the spectacular views and much better access to the beach.
+It attracts people from near and far to enjoy the spectacular views and great access to the beach.

-The ‘Cleveleys Mythological Coastline’ project secured grant funding through the national Sea Change project, which aims to regenerate the coast through the Arts.
+The ‘Cleveleys Mythological Coastline’ project secured grant funding through the national Sea Change project.
+It’s aim is to regenerate the coast through the Arts.
 The project creates a legacy to follow the sea defence works, and a story that’s Cleveleys very own for the future.

-The Sea Swallow is the story, it’s written for children but has a charm that’s unmissable.
-It’s a fairy tale that blends legend with local features, including sunken villages and the petrified forest which you can still see on the beach today.
-In 2011, each primary school child in Wyre was given a copy of the book.
+The Sea Swallow is the story, it’s written for children with an unmissable charm.
+The fairy tale blends legend with local features, including sunken villages and the petrified forest which you can still see on the beach today.
+Each primary school child in Wyre received a copy of the book back in 2011.

 Would you like your own Mary’s Shell?

-Visit Cleveleys is independently published by The Rabbit Patch Ltd. We’re a design and creatives company right here on the Fylde Coast and we have an online shop where we sell our own original art and photos.
+We’re the Rabbit Patch Ltd and we independently publish Visit Cleveleys.
+We’re a design and creatives company here on the Fylde Coast and we have an online shop of our own original paintings and photos called Seaside Emporium.

 Join us on Facebook at our Visit Fylde Coast Facebook Group